13 Ways Your Hotel Room Could Be Making You Sick

 You put your makeup, toothbrush, and other toiletries on the bathroom counter

 While your first instinct might be to call out the hotel toilet for the likeliest surface to make you sick, the Travelmath study found that the bathroom counter is the most bacteria-laden surface among all spaces in four-star hotels.
 So those makeup brushes that come in contact with your face and that toothbrush you put in your mouth are picking up all that yuckiness.
+These are travel secrets that only hotel managers know.

 You use the hotel telephone